zenwalk/feralfilehosting/Feral Wiki/Linux Command-Line - Advanced/rsync - Transferring data from slot to slot/readme.md

 So be careful about the use of a trailing slash.
 You could use general rule of telling rysnc to look `inside this directory` when deciding whether to apply a trailing slash.

+Here is a useful explanation of the use of a trailing slash: [External link](http://devblog.virtage.com/2013/01/to-trailing-slash-or-not-to-trailing-slash-to-rsync-path/)

 ### Step 3: Applying our command:

-Once we have the correct command with the relevant paths to your directories let's do a quick check
+Once we have the correct command, with the relevant paths to your directories, let's do a quick check

-**3.1:** We have SSH'd t the server we want to copy the files to.
+**3.1:** We have SSH'd to the server we want to copy the files to.
 This means your NEW slot.

-**3.2:** We have opened a screen window in the terminal and given it a name we can easily recognize ( that is what the -S does), in this example the screen name is **transfer**.
+**3.2:** We have opened a screen window in SSH and given it a name we can easily recognize ( that is what the -S does), in this example the screen name is **transfer**.

 **3.3:** We have edited the command to be relevant to our details?
-So **username@server.feralhosting.com** has been edited to contain your relevant info such as the host where the files are we want to copy, for example: **huzzah378@lemur.feralhosting.com**
+So `username@server.feralhosting.com` has been edited to contain your relevant info such as the host where the files are we want to copy, for example: `huzzah378@lemur.feralhosting.com`

 **3.4:** We have used existing directories that we either created in step 1 or that already existed.